 What To Expect

-The Parent-Child Retreat begins with partner yoga.
+The Parent-Child Workshop begins with partner yoga.
 This is a fun and playful way for parents and children to deepen their bond.

 After yoga, we split for workshops designed specifically for parents and children.
 Each will learn more about what’s going on at this stage in the child’s life, and how to interact peacefully.